greenwichg/spark_guide/spark_architecture.md

 ### Understanding Containers

 But what is the container?
 A container is an isolated virtual runtime environment.
 It comes with some CPU and memory allocation.
 For example, let's assume YARN RM gave 4 CPU cores and 16 GB memory to this container and started it on a worker node.
 The worker node has got 16 CPU cores and 64 GB of memory, but YARN RM took 4 CPU cores and 16 GB memory and gave it to my container.
 Now my application's main() method will run in the container, and it can use 4 CPU cores and 16 GB memory.
-Make sense?

 ## Inside the Container